We’re starting up the second month of 2016 and have seen many predictions for the web design scene already.

 While most of these predictions make a lot of sense based on what we have seen being used lately, I’d like to dig deeper into these trends and analyze the top 7 web design trends 2016 has to offer, while providing some tools and resources in achieving the desired look.

-Find Out In This Article If You Know The Latest Web Design Trends 2016
+The Latest Web Design Trends 2016

 For every trend, I will provide you some data and research that supports the fact followed with examples of real websites utilizing it.
 I will also recommend some tools, resources and services for implementing the trend into your project.

 1. Imagery Web Design Trend: Large Background Images

 Stock photos still play a major role in digital communication, whether it’s an eCommerce store, portfolio or blog.
 People use images to engage more with users and illustrate the message they are trying to send.
 For a long time, the web has been suffering from cheesy and fake looking stock photography with super happy people wearing perfect smiles and suits.

 Thanks to communities, like Unsplash, Picjumbo, Death to the Stock Photo because designers now can utilize beautiful and, most importantly, natural looking photos for their web designs or blog posts.
 We’ve seen many websites using photos from Unsplash and it simply looks amazing.